The-Augmented-Recruiter-Project/the-augmented-recruiter-project/docs/foundations/index.md

   - intent (does someone want to do the job?)

 - **[Intent](./intent.md)**
-  A focused examination of intent as one of the three irreducible elements of recruiting.
+  A focused examination of intent as one of the four irreducible elements of recruiting.

   This document explains why intent is: